jd-anabi/functional-programming/about.md

 ## *What is the purpose of this site?*
 Learning a new programming language is hard.
-Learning a new type of programming languages is even harder.
+Learning a new way of programming is even harder.
 The purpose of this site is provide an understanding of functional programming through Haskell.

 ## *Ok, but what is a functional programming language?*